Government of France

+With regard to Monaco, it is the Government of France's prerogative to propose to the Prince of Monaco an appointee to be Minister of State.

 Composition and formation

 All members of the French government are appointed by the president of the Republic on the advice of the prime minister.
 Members of the government are ranked in a precise order, which is established at the time of government formation.
 In this hierarchy, the prime minister is the head of government.
-They are appointed by the president of the Republic.
 While the president is constitutionally free to appoint whomever they like, in practice, they must nominate a candidate that reflects the will of the majority of the National Assembly, as the government relies on the confidence of the French Parliament.
 After being nominated to lead a government, the prime minister nominee must propose a list of ministers to the president.
 The president can either accept or reject these proposed ministers.
 Ministers are ranked by importance: